UBC-Solar/sunlink/README.md

 There are two technologies that our cars utilize to transmit data: _radio_ and _cellular_.
 Due to differences in the way these work, they interact with the telemetry cluster in slightly different ways.

-The cellular module on Daybreak runs MicroPython and can make HTTP requests which means it can communicate with the telemetry cluster (specifically the parser) directly.
+The cellular module on Daybreak runs MicroPython and can make HTTP requests which means it can communicate with the telemetry cluster directly.

 The radio module, however, is more complicated.
 It can only send a serial stream to a radio receiver.
 This radio receiver, when connected to a host computer, makes available the stream of bytes coming from the radio transmitter over a serial port.
 Unfortunately, this still leaves a gap between the incoming data stream and the telemetry cluster.